ZupIT/beagle-helpers/BeagleScaffold/backend/README.md

 - **Using Only Maven:**
   - Navigate to the backend directory starting from the project root (./BeagleScaffold/backend) and run the command `mvn clean spring-boot:run`
-  - Ready!
+  - That's it!
 Your application will be up in a few seconds and available at http://localhost:8080/

 - **Using Intellij:**
   - Open the backend directory inside ./BeagleScaffold/ using intellij as a maven project and it will automatically download the dependencies.